Jareco/authorisation_sevice/README.md

 ##### Quick tutorial (How to use):
 -Bevor using you should edit "hibernate.cfg.xml" and "AutService".
 The first file is used for working with a data bank, so you should change the file accoriding to your data bank.
-In the file "AutService" you should change at least the ip-adresses of services, which your service would communicate with.
+In the file "AutService" you should change at least the ip-adresses of services, which your service would communicate with. <br>
 -You should use Maven for creating of "DSE.war" file.<br>
 -Do not forget to create a table in your data bank.
 Use a "user.sql" for this.<br>
 -Deploy "DSE.war" for example using Tomcat.<br>